-Proceeds from new indebtedness at December 31, 2013 \$ 771.0 Less: Cash payments for debt issuance costs (footnote c) (21.0) Net cash proceeds \$ 750.0
+Proceeds from new indebtedness at September 30, 2013 \$ 771.0 Less: Cash payments for debt issuance costs (footnote c) (21.0) Net cash proceeds \$ 750.0

 - (c) The adjustment assumes the capitalization of debt issuance costs of \$21.0 million which will be amortized on a straight-line basis over the term of the credit facility, which approximates the effective interest method.
-Included in the historical combined balance sheet are historical deferred debt issuance costs related to existing revolving credit facilities in Australia and Canada as of December 31, 2013 totaling \$4.2 million which are assumed to be expensed as we expect to replace these existing facilities in connection with the spin-off.
-The resulting net adjustment is \$16.8 million. - (d) Represents the incremental interest expense related to the additional debt expected to be incurred upon the spin-off, assuming an annual interest rate of 3.0% on total indebtedness of \$771.0 million.
+Included in the historical combined balance sheet are historical deferred debt issuance costs related to existing revolving credit facilities in Australia and Canada as of September 30, 2013 totaling \$4.8 million which are assumed to be expensed as we expect to replace these existing facilities in connection with the spin-off.
+The resulting net adjustment is \$16.2 million. - (d) Represents the incremental interest expense related to the additional debt expected to be incurred upon the spin-off, assuming an annual interest rate of 3.0% on total indebtedness of \$771.0 million.
 The interest rates for pro forma purposes are based on assumptions of the rates to be effective on the completion of the spin-off.
-A one-eighth percent change in assumed interest rates for our additional debt would have a pro forma impact of \$1.0 million annually.
-The following chart provides the detail for the pro forma adjustment to interest expense for the financing adjustments:
+A one-eighth percent change in assumed interest rates for our additional debt would have a pro forma impact of \$1.0 million annually and a \$0.7 million impact on the nine month period.
+The following chart provides the detail for the pro forma adjustment to interest expense for the financing adjustments.

-cember 31, 2013 Interest expense related to new debt (\$771.0 million of indebtedness at an assumed annual interest rate of 3.0%) \$ (23.1) Non-cash interest expense related to amortization of pro forma deferred debt issuance costs (footnote c) (4.2) Eliminate non-cash interest expense related to pre spin-off deferred debt issuance costs 3.7 Total adjustment \$ (23.6)
+Septe onths ended mber 30, 2013 Year ended December 31, 2012 Interest expense related to new debt (\$771.0 million of indebtedness at an assumed annual interest rate of 3.0%) \$ (17.3) 5 \$ (23.1) Non-cash interest expense related to amortization of pro forma deferred debt issuance costs (footnote c) (3.2) (4.2) Eliminate non-cash interest expense related to pre spin-off deferred debt issuance costs 3.1 2.2 Total adjustment \$ (17.4) \$ (25.1)

 - (e) Reflects the estimated cash distribution to Oil States of \$750.0 million.
 We anticipate that the cash distribution to Oil States will be within a range of \$650.0 million to \$850.0 million and have used the mid-point of that range for the purposes of the pro forma adjustment.
 The final distribution amount has not yet been determined. - (f) Reflects the contribution of debt to affiliates in connection with the spin-off.
-The associated net interest expense to affiliates of \$18.3 million is eliminated in the pro forma combined statements of income as a distribution adjustment.
+The associated interest expense to affiliates of \$14.3 million for the nine month period ending September 30, 2013 and \$20.5 million for the year ended December 31, 2012 is eliminated in the pro forma combined statements of income as a distribution adjustment.
 The elimination of interest expense to affiliates does not have an impact on the pro forma consolidated tax provision. - (g) Adjustment reflects the pro forma recapitalization of our equity.
 As of the Distribution Date, Oil States' net investment in our business will be exchanged to reflect the spin-off of our common stock to Oil States' shareholders and to reflect the par value of approximately [●] million outstanding shares of common stock having a par value of \$0.01 per share.
 We have assumed the number of outstanding shares of common stock based on the number of Oil States common shares outstanding at [●], which would result in approximately [●] million shares being distributed to holders of Oil States common shares, at an assumed distribution ratio of [●] shares of SpinCo common stock for every one share of Oil States common stock held on the record date.